 You can first start with an Nginx server.
 We are recommending Nginx because it can run on any OS, including Linux, Windows, MacOS, or any other.
 This will offer the flexibility you need in the beginning of your development process.
 Also, the Nginx server can also integrate very easily with the HLS and RTMP protocols.

 Once you are comfortable with the Nginx server, you can then use the open library of the Nginx server, along with the code base of your open-source project, to develop your own live-streaming server.
+If you’re looking to take things a step further and create a streaming website, you can build on your Nginx foundation.
+Nginx is a great choice for this endeavor due to its versatility across various operating systems.

 Develop the base of your server first, using the base code of your downloaded project, and then add numerous tools and additional features from the Nginx library, like: